Bakuchiol a Natural Alternative to Retinol--Mother Earth's Gift to Skincare

 Acne fighting Anti- aging antimicrobial Bakuchiol Bakuchiol Collection Bakuchiol Moisturizer Bakuchiol Serum Natural Natural Retinol Alternative Retinol like Serum

-No, it's not a typo!
-It really is spelled ending in "iol" and is pronounced a couple different ways, commonly "ba-coo-chee-ool", although I've heard other pronunciations.
-So, what is this rather new wonderful, exciting natural ingredient that has serious science behind it?
+It's not a typo!
+It is really spelled ending in "iol" and is pronounced in a couple of ways, commonly "ba-coo-chee-ool", although I've heard other pronunciations.
+So, what is this wonderful, exciting natural ingredient that is backed by serious science?
 Let's dig in!

-Bakuchiol is a meroterpene which is derived from the seed pods of the plant psoralea corylifolia.
-It is used extensively in some Asian countries in particular Ayurvedic medicine in India.
+Bakuchiol is a meroterpene derived from the seed pods of the plant Psoralea Corylifolia.
+It's used extensively in some Asian countries in particular Ayurvedic medicine in India.

-It possesses antimicrobial effects, is a powerful antioxidant, stimulates building of collagen, and is found to be by many dermatologists, cosmetic chemists and recent clinical studies as a natural plant-based alternative to the use of Retinol in skin care.
+It possesses antimicrobial effects, is a powerful antioxidant, stimulates collagen synthesis, and is found by many dermatologists, cosmetic chemists, and recent clinical studies as a natural plant-based alternative to Retinol in skin care.
 Truly exciting!

-It has the anti-aging and anti-microbial attributes of Retinol-without the headaches:
+It has the anti-aging and acne-fighting attributes of Retinol-without the headaches:

 • Feels good on the skin--no itching, flaking, or irritation.